solnic/solnic/content/posts/2022/02/02/rails-is-not-written-in-ruby/index.md

 Composability is a very powerful technique.
 In Ruby, it can be easily achieved by simply using objects.
 In functional language, you can simply compose functions.
 What does it mean to compose functionality?
 It just means that you take functionality X, and functionality Y, and you turn it into functionality Z which combines the two in such a way, that X and Y are hidden (which is called encapsulation, but I'll get to this part later).

 Here's why this doesn't work so well in case of ActiveSupport (and monkey-patching in general).
-Let's say you have a number and you want to format it, ActiveSupport provides a `to_fromatted_s` method implemented as a Numeric core extension:
+Let's say you have a number and you want to format it, ActiveSupport provides a `to_formatted_s` method implemented as a Numeric core extension:

 ```ruby
 987654321.to_formatted_s(:phone, area_code: true)